Creative Accounting Definition

 #6 – Manipulating Revenues and Sales Figures

-This is a very basic thing most of the companies are doing, sometimes they lower the sales revenue in their books to get rid of taxes and sometimes they increase the sales figure with some arbitrary transaction to show the revenue of the company to encourage their investors.
+It is a very basic thing most companies are doing.
+Sometimes they lower the sales revenueSales RevenueSales revenue refers to the income generated by any business entity by selling its goods or providing its services during the normal course of its operations.
+It is reported annually, quarterly or monthly as the case may be in the business entity's income statement/profit & loss account. in their books to get rid of taxes, and sometimes they increase the sales figure with some arbitrary transaction to show the company’s revenue to encourage their investors.

 - The company sometimes gives loans to their known person to willfully hide the transactions made during the year.

 - The company arbitrarily increases an asset’s useful life to get rid of the higher depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
 Its value indicates how much of an asset’s worth has been utilized.
 Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. charged.